fluencelabs/trust-graph/README.md

 - How are weights calculated and based on what feedback?
   - Weights are calculated based on the existence of a chain of trusts from the roots.
 For example, if we have a root with a maximum chain length equal 4 and have a chain `R -> A -> B -> C`, so the corresponding weights of peers are `8`, `4`, `2`, `1`.
 Weights are the same if there are no changes in the paths.
-  Until we have no metrics, all trust/revocation logic is a TrustGraph user's responsibility.
+  As long as we have no metrics, all trust/revocation logic is a TrustGraph user's responsibility.

 - How do I set all weights to untrusted and then increase trust in a peer over time?
   - All peers are untrusted by default.
 Trust is unmeasured, weight represents how far the peer is from the root, the bigger weight, the closer to the root, so if you want to increase the weight of the target peer, you should obtain the trust from the root or peers who are closer to the root than this peer.